7 Common Food & Nutrition Myths

 Myth #2: Cutting out starches is the best way to lose weight.

 Fact: Low-carb diets aren't for everyone.
-This may come as a surprise to many dieters, since in the United States, carbs have become the enemy of many weight loss plans.
-However, many foods high in starches - like whole grain cereals, beans and fruits - are actually low in fat and calories and give you the energy you need when you exercise.
+There are many foods high in starch such as whole grain cereals, beans and fruits that are actually low in fat and calories while supplying you with the energy you need to exercise.

 Fact: Vegetarians can make bad food choices too.
 If you decide to take on a vegetarian diet, it is important to realize that this isn't a cure-all for weight loss.
-Vegetarians do, on average, eat fewer calories than those who eat meat, but they can also eat high-fat and high-calorie foods (macaroni and cheese, anyone?) just like the rest of us.
+On average, vegetarians do eat fewer calories than those who eat meat, but they can also eat high-fat and high-calorie foods (macaroni and cheese anyone?) just like the rest of us.

-Fact: People who skip meals tend to binge eat later on.
-It may seem like a good idea to skip breakfast as a way to cut back on calories, but studies have shown that people who eat fewer times during the day tend to become overweight.
-Eating four or five small meals per day can cut back on cravings and make you less likely to overeat during lunch or dinner.
+Fact: People who skip meals tend to binge eat later.
+It may seem like a good idea to skip breakfast to cut back on calories, but studies have shown that people who eat fewer times during the day tend to become overweight.
+Eating four to six small meals per day lessen cravings and likeliness to overeat during lunch or dinner.

-When you begin your diet plan, make sure to separate fact from fiction— diet, exercise and keeping track of your calories are still the best ways to keep your energy up and weight down!
+When you begin your balanced diet plan, make sure to separate fact from fiction— diet, exercise and keeping track of your calories are great ways to keep your energy up and weight down!